Renting in Gibraltar When Moving from the UK: What to Know in 2026

 Do I need a Gibraltar work permit to rent there as a UK citizen?

 Post-Brexit, UK citizens need leave to remain to live and work in Gibraltar.
 A work permit alone does not grant residency rights.
-You should have your status confirmed before signing a 12-month lease.
+Confirm your status before signing a 12-month lease.
 Many landlords now ask to see a residency card or work permit before agreeing to rent to non-EU arrivals.

 Are Gibraltar rents negotiable?

-Occasionally, especially for longer leases or if a flat has been on the market for several weeks.
-The market is generally landlord-friendly so significant negotiation is rare.
-You might get a month rent-free for signing a 2-year lease on some properties.
-More likely you simply pay the asking price.
+Occasionally, particularly for longer leases or if a flat has been on the market for several weeks.
+The market is generally landlord-friendly so significant negotiation is uncommon.
+On some properties you might secure a rent-free period for signing a two-year lease.
+More typically you pay the asking price.

 Can I bring my pet when renting in Gibraltar?

 Pet-friendly rentals exist but are limited.
-Gibraltar has strict quarantine and import rules for animals coming from outside the UK, though UK pets have fewer hoops than most.
+Gibraltar has import rules for animals, though UK pets typically face fewer requirements than those from most other countries.
 Always declare pets upfront.
-Hiding them and being discovered is the fastest way to lose your deposit and lease.
+Hiding them and being discovered is the fastest way to lose your deposit and your lease.

 Is it better to use an estate agent or search privately in Gibraltar?